 Voted Best Of Delaware Twice By His Peers

 Have you been the victim of a car, motorcycle or trucking accident in Delaware?
-Have you suffered an injury at a retail store, mall, hotel or restaurant anywhere in Delaware?
+Have you suffered an injury at a casino, retail store, mall, hotel, gym or restaurant anywhere in Delaware?
 Do you work in Delaware and have somehow sustained an on the job injury?
 Did the accident aggravate a pre-existing condition?
-If so, you may be entitled to various benefits and financial compensation for your medical bills, lost wages, pain and suffering (if applicable), and vehicle repair costs according to Delaware personal injury law.
+If so, you may be entitled to various benefits and financial compensation for your medical bills, lost wages, physical pain, emotional suffering (if applicable), and vehicle repair costs according to Delaware personal injury law.
 The exact benefits you ultimately qualify for are determined by the type of accident you were involved in, where the accident occurred and the impact the injuries had on your life.
-Consulting with an experienced Delaware accident attorney behooves you as they will determine the full dollar value of your claim and make all responsible parties accountable.
+Consulting with our experienced Delaware accident attorneys behooves you as they will determine the full dollar value of your claim and make all responsible parties accountable.

-At The Freibott Law Firm, P.A., our Delaware personal injury lawyers provide skilled legal representation to protect injured people and their families throughout all of Delaware including Wilmington, Newark, Middletown, Dover, Milford, Georgetown and the beaches.
+At The Freibott Law Firm, P.A., our Wilmington Delaware personal injury lawyers provide skilled legal representation to protect injured people and their families throughout all of Delaware including Newark, Middletown, Dover, Milford, Harrington, Georgetown and the Delaware beaches.
 With approximately 50 years of combined experience, our Delaware personal injury attorneys are very experienced at handling Delaware auto accident, workers' compensation and wrongful death claims.
-We have the experience and resources to obtain results.
+We have the experience, litigation experience and resources to obtain results.

-Accidents resulting in physical injury, or death, don't just happen.
+Accidents resulting in physical injury, or wrongful death, don't just happen.
 There is typically a series of events that lead to the accident.
 Unfortunately, when they do occur they happen in a split second and in that time your life can be changed for years to come.
 Oftentimes, injury-causing accidents are the result of someone's carelessness or recklessness.
 Delaware Car Accident Lawyer Fred Freibott, and his associates, believe negligent parties should be held accountable for the injuries they cause.
-From our office located in Wilmington, Delaware we routinely handle all types of accidents including, but not limited to:
+From our office in Wilmington our Delaware personal injury lawyers routinely handle all types of accidents including, but not limited to:

 Car accidents: these cases can include rear end collisions, head-on collisions, inclement weather accidents, drunk driving accidents, drugged driving accidents and car accidents caused by eldery or inexperienced drivers.

-Motorcycle accidents: many people think that there is only one type of motorcycle accident but that is not the case as we handle various types of motorcycle accidents such as single motorcycle accidents, motorcycle accidents caused by negligent driving, lane change accidents and motorcycle accidents caused by hazardous roadways.
+Motorcycle accidents: many people think that there is only one type of motorcycle accident but that is not the case as we handle various types of motorcycle accidents such as single motorcycle accidents, motorcycle accidents caused by negligent driving, motorcycle accidents caused by drunk or intoxicated motorcyclist, lane change accidents and motorcycle accidents caused by hazardous roadways.

 Trucking accidents: any type of commercial vehicle can cause an accident such as tractor trailers, bus accidents, limousine accidents, taxi cab accidents, delivery truck accidents, garbage truck accidents and ambulance accidents.

-Workers compensation accidents: these accidents can involve work related auto accidents, chemical, thermal and liquid burns, falling, repeptitive stress injuries, machine accidents, back and neck strains, joint and connective tissue injuries, idiopathic injuries and crushing injuries.
-Very severe workers' comp injuries can include amputation, coma, paralysis and death.
+Workers compensation accidents: these accidents can involve work related auto accidents, chemical, thermal and liquid burns, falling, repetitive stress injuries, machine accidents, back injuries, neck injuries, joint and connective tissue injuries, idiopathic injuries and crushing injuries.
+Very severe workers' compensation injuries can include amputation, coma, paralysis and death.

 We also serve those injured at work in Delaware such as laborers, union members, healthcare workers, commercial drivers, shipping industry workers, service industry workers, teachers, poultry plant workers, construction workers, clerical workers, forklift and heavy machine operators, seasonal and part time workers.